Uniswap/docs/docs/api/subgraph/guides/v3-subgraph-example.md

 ## Global Data

 Global data refers to data points about the Uniswap v3 protocol as a whole.
-Some examples of global data points are total value locked in the protocol, total pools deployed, or total transaction counts.
+Some examples of global data points are:
+- Total value locked in the protocol,
+- Total pools deployed,
+- Total transaction counts.

 Thus, to query global data you must pass in the Uniswap v3 Factory address `0x1F98431c8aD98523631AE4a59f267346ea31F984` and select the desired fields.
 Reference the full [factory schema](https://github.com/Uniswap/v3-subgraph/blob/main/src/v3/schema.graphql#L1) to see all possible fields.

 ### Current Global Data